brianloveswords/scala3-examples/docs/traits.md

 # Traits

-`traits` are Scala's way of representing interfaces.
+`traits` are Scala's tool for describing interfaces, also known as protocols in Python, and sharing implementations.

 ```scala
 trait Geometry: